rheber/mentat/README.md

 `-d` The size of each problem in digits

-`-o` The type of each problem, currently one of: add, sub, mul
+`-o` The type of each problem, currently one of: add, sub, mul, square

 `-r` How many problems to generate